flame/blis/docs/Multithreading.md

 Within these three broad methods there are two specific ways of expressing a request for parallelism.
 First, the user may express a single number--the total number of threads, or ways of parallelism, to use within a single operation such as `gemm`.
 We call this the "automatic" way.
 Alternatively, the user may express the number of ways of parallelism to obtain within *each loop* of the level-3 operation.
 We call this the "manual" way.
 The latter way is actually what BLIS eventually needs before it can perform its multithreading; the former is viable only because we have a heuristic of determing a reasonable instance of the latter when given the former.
 This pattern--automatic or manual--holds regardless of which of the three methods is used.

-Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may simply call the desired level-3 operation via either the BLAS, the [typed API](docs/BLISTypedAPI.md), or the [object API](docs/BLISObjectAPI.md), and the operation will execute in a multithreaded manner.
+Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may simply call the desired level-3 operation via either the [typed API](docs/BLISTypedAPI.md) or the [object API](docs/BLISObjectAPI.md), and the operation will execute in a multithreaded manner.
+(When calling BLIS via the BLAS API, only the first two (global) methods are available.)

 ## Globally via environment variables